taw00/dashcore-rpm/README.binaries.md

 documentation](https://github.com/taw00/dashcore-rpm/tree/master/documentation).

-#### Q: Release Candidate, Testing, Discontinued?
+#### Q: Testing?

 A. In that repository configaration file that you downloaded and installed in directory `/etc/yum.repos.d`, you have access to test versions of Dash.
-Unless you know what you are doing, I do not recommend you enable those repositories.
+Unless you know what you are doing, I do not recommend you enable that repository.

 #### Q: What are all these packages?